 Select Pull file from your own FTP server.

-Enter the Server URL, Port, and directory path to the batch modifications file on your FTP server.
+Enter the Server URL, Port, and Directory path to the batch modifications file on your FTP server.
 Enter the Username and Password that impact.com will use to connect to your FTP server.

 Select Save and continue.